 Northeast Home & Energy is a full-service roofing contractor, specializing in everything from new roof installations, roof repairs and maintenance to total roof replacements.
 It doesn't matter what type of roofing system we are working with, we always ensure quality workmanship, excellent customer service and a long-lasting, durable roof over your head.

 Our roofers work throughout the Greater Worcester Area area, including Framingham, Worcester, Grafton, South Grafton, North Grafton, Shrewsbury, Millbury, Quincy, Randolph, Westborough and many parts of Massachusetts and Rhode Island.
-Call us at 1-855-512-0908 today to schedule an appointment for a roofing estimate.
+Call us at 1-855-512-0908 today to schedule an appointment for a free roofing cost estimate.